steveyxz/SkyblockPlugin/README.md

 Hypixel skyblock remake made with java.
-Work in progress ok don't judge.
+Has features like entities and items right now.

-Libraries used are RedLib, NBTAPI and ActionBarAPI (cuz im lazy ok)
+Libraries used are: Citizens, NBTAPI, RedLib and SidebarAPI.